-Other than Paracetamol, the most common “medicine” doctors recommend to expats seems to be Vitamin D. Because of the lack of sunshine during the long winter months, you need to get in the habit of taking Vitamin D religiously.
+Other than paracetamol, the most common “medicine” doctors recommend to expats seems to be Vitamin D. Because of the lack of sunshine during the long winter months, you need to get in the habit of taking Vitamin D religiously.
 I’m not sure if the locals take it.
-They do seem to enjoy their brightly colored orange juices.
+Though they do seem to enjoy their brightly coloured orange juices.

 Here’s a glass of verse muntthee, or fresh mint tea.
 Apparently, this magical brew, which is just fresh mint leaves with boiling water, is good for your health.
 It helps with digestion, improves your memory, and can even get your knoflooklucht (garlic air) out.
 The only trouble is that it’s mostly served in a glass mug, so it’s too molten hot to pick up for a long time.
 You can eat the doll-sized cookie while you wait.

 Fresh juice is very big here.
 You can find in in most restaurants, and there are oh so many shops that specialize in this “medicine.”

 The Dutch eat less but smoke more